 A detailed study of hadronic interactions is presented using data recorded with the highly granular CALICE silicon-tungsten electromagnetic calorimeter.
-Approximately 600,000 selected π^- events at energies between 2 and 10 GeV have been studied.
+Approximately 350,000 selected π^- events at energies between 2 and 10 GeV have been studied.
 The predictions of several physics models available within the GEANT4 simulation tool kit are compared to this data.
-Although a reasonable overall description of the data is observed, there are significant quantitative discrepancies in the longitudinal and transverse distributions of reconstructed energy.
+A reasonable overall description of the data is observed; the Monte Carlo predictions are within 20% of the data, and for many observables much closer.
+The largest quantitative discrepancies are found in the longitudinal and transverse distributions of reconstructed energy.